 What Happened to You?
 Trauma-Informed Care and Practice

-A trauma-informed care (TIC) approach to the provision of healthcare services acknowledges the prevalence of toxic stress, trauma, and interpersonal violence in the community, generally as well as in healthcare consumers and staff.
-This session will assist you to understand the relationship between adverse childhood events (ACEs) and ill-health.
+A trauma-informed care (TIC) approach to the provision of healthcare services acknowledges the prevalence of toxic stress, trauma, and interpersonal violence in the community generally, as well as in healthcare consumers and staff.
+This session will assist you to understand the relationship between adverse childhood experiences (ACEs) and ill-health.
 In so doing it will introduce a trauma-informed care model of practice and includes:

 What is toxic stress?